Master of Business Administration: United States

-All of these groups also accredit schools outside the US.
-The ACBSP and the IACBE are themselves recognized in the United States by the Council for Higher Education Accreditation (CHEA).
+All of these groups also accredit schools outside the U.S. The ACBSP and the IACBE are themselves recognized in the United States by the Council for Higher Education Accreditation (CHEA).
 MBA programs with specializations for students pursuing careers in healthcare management also eligible for accreditation by the Commission on the Accreditation of Healthcare Management Education (CAHME).

-US MBA programs may also be accredited at the institutional level.
+U.S. MBA programs may also be accredited at the institutional level.
 Bodies that accredit institutions as a whole include: